krixik-ai/krixik-docs/docs/examples/single_module_pipelines/single_sentiment.md

 This document is a walkthrough of how to assemble and use a single-module pipeline that only includes a [`sentiment`](../../modules/ai_modules/sentiment_module.md) module.

-Sentiment analysis is used to determine the emotional tone of a body of text.
-It determines to what extent the text is positive, negative, and neutral.
+Sentiment analysis is used to determine the emotional tone of a body of text—to what extent it's positive, negative, and neutral.
 Its applications include gauging public opinion on social media, enhancing customer service through feedback analysis, monitoring brand reputation, and improving marketing strategies by understanding consumer sentiments.

 The document is divided into the following sections: